Overview On 25 November 2019 the SRA’s new Standards and Regulations…

 Away from the professional indemnity insurance arena, Jamie advises on a very wide range of topics, from warranties in domestic household policies to exotic ‘prize’ insurance in the on-line gaming industry.
 As to the latter, Jamie acted for MyLotto24 in its €24m dispute with Great Lakes following a jackpot win by one of its customers.
 Jamie also has experience advising on the responsiveness of cyber insurance policies and the vexed question of whether regulatory fines are insurable as a matter of English law.

 Jamie also has extensive D&O experience.
-He recently advised on notification issues in respect of a captive D&O reinsurance programme and he has been involved in coverage disputes following the Meinl Bank litigation, and the Topland affair.
+He has advised on notification issues in respect of a captive D&O reinsurance programme and he has been involved in coverage disputes following the Meinl Bank litigation, and the Topland affair.
 Jamie’s disciplinary work has also led to coverage disputes, particularly on the scope of cover side in FCA investigations.

 Jamie also advises regularly on financial lines policies.